 2/19/2025 9:30:00 AM

 Most people have social media, financial, and online accounts – bank, credit card, retail, and email – and multiple device accounts for phones, work laptops, home computers, and WiFi equipment, that require security protections.
+For each one, use a strong password or passphrase to protect access.

-To make it easier to remember passwords, many people incorporate personal information like names and dates.
-But that’s not safe.
+Many people incorporate personal information like family names and dates into their passwords to make them easier to remember; but that’s not safe.
 With so much data available online, using personal information makes it easier for cyber attackers to hack those accounts quickly.
+Do not use passwords or passphrases that include personal data.

 A reliable password manager can generate and store all your passwords and passphrases in one place.
 Then, you only need to remember one password – the one for the password manager.
 Check industry expert recommendations from recognized sources like CNET, PC Magazine, and Wired.